alantgeo/vicmap2osm/README.md

 Data consumers can still easily explode `addr:flats` out into overlapping nodes with varying `addr:unit` if desired.

+Because OSM tag values are limited to 255 characters, if the constructed `addr:flats` exceeds this it is split across `addr:flats`, `addr:flats1`, etc. While not ideal I don't see any other option.

 ### null values

 Values `UNNAMED` and `NOT NAMED` appear as street name and locality names.
 These values are treated as null/empty values rather than proper names.

 ### name
 Source data contains a field for building / property name.
-This appears to be a mixed bag sometimes it might fit better as `addr:housename` othertimes simply `name`.
+This appears to be a mixed bag sometimes it might fit better as `addr:housename` other times simply `name`.
 Further it's not too clear the distinction between these tags and how house names, property names, building names or the name of the venue at the site should be tagged.

 It's common for the source data to use what we'd consider a description like "Shop", "Public Toilets" or "Reserve".